geodynamics/aspect/cookbooks/steinberger/doc/steinberger.md

 optimize them based on observational data.
 During this optimization, the different layers that make up the profiles (usually lithosphere, upper mantle, transition zone, and lower mantle) are shifted left or right relative to each other.
-The figures that show these optizimed profiles in the paper represent them as piece-wise constant within 22 layers, and the profiles shown in Figures {numref}`fig:steinberger-viscosity1` and {numref}`fig:steinberger-viscosity2` are interpolations between these 22 layers.
+The figures that show these optimized profiles in the paper represent them as piece-wise constant values within 22 layers, and the profiles shown in Figures {numref}`fig:steinberger-viscosity1` and {numref}`fig:steinberger-viscosity2` are interpolations between these 22 layers.
 However, we can also represent the profile as a variation of the initial normalized viscosity profile, with